T of C

 卿雲歌

-Two events have made this poem notable in modern times.
+Two events have made the lyrics for Song of Auspicious Clouds notable in modern times.
 First, in 1905 the words "fu" and "dan" from this song were selected as the name of the school which became Shanghai's famous Fudan University.
-Here "fudan" by itself means "day after day", with it being understood that as in the poem it refers to continuing the brilliant light of good governance, which is the subject of the whole poem.9
+Here "dan fu dan" by itself means "day after day" (or "dawn after dawn"), with it being understood that, as in the poem, "fudan" refers to continuing the brilliant light of good governance, which is the subject of the whole poem.10

-Then, because these lyrics celebrate someone who willingly passed government control to the person thought to be best qualified, from 1913 to 1915 and again from 1921 to 1928 the lyrics of the first section of this piece were used for the national anthem of the Republic of China.10 Neither version had music related to that of the melody published in the Ming dynasty.
-The music of the 1920s version can be heard in several places online; the following translation is given with one such recording:11
+Then, because these lyrics celebrate someone who willingly passed government control to the person thought to be best qualified (a theme found also in the melody Kang Qu Yao), from 1913 to 1915, and again but with another melody from 1921 to 1928, the lyrics of the first section of this piece were used for the national anthem of the Republic of China.11 Neither version had music related to that of the melody published in the Ming dynasty.
+The music of the 1920s version can be heard in several places online; the following translation is given with one such recording:12

-My tentative translation of these lyrics plus those with the other four sections is given below.12
+My tentative translation of these lyrics plus those with the other four sections is given below.13

 The original text with my current attempt at understanding it are as follows:

-Music and Lyrics (5 sections; timings follow my recording)16
+Music and Lyrics (5 sections; 聽錄音 listen with

 Each section begins with lyrics, then continues with an instrumental solo.
-The original lyrics are given here with my tentative translation:
+The original lyrics are given here with my tentative English translation; a translation into modern Chinese is given in a footnote.

 Footnotes (Shorthand references are explained on a